-I first got into using stock games as part of a school project.
+I first got into using stock market simulators as part of a school project.
 Our teacher had us keep track of some companies using our notebooks.
 We would go to the computer lab every few weeks to check the prices of our picks.
 This is actually called “paper trading”, and has been around for as long as the stock market.
 What I noticed was that when we played this way, we didn’t have a great incentive to pay attention.
 We picked a few companies on the first day.
-Then we didn’t make any more “trades” afterwards.
+Then we didn’t make any more “trades” afterward.
 We watched the progress.
 We played from January through March, but all we could do was record some prices and make a graph.

 - All 3 of these stocks posted dividends during my tracking period.
 I had no idea, and so these aren’t figured into my “profits”.

 - I didn’t have a reason to track quantities.
 This approach assumed that I had one stock of each.

 - We didn’t go to the computer lab every day.
 When I was making my graphs at the end, there were some big gaps.

 - I didn’t know how I was doing compared to any of my classmates unless we sat down to compare.

 - I wasn’t trying to do any “better.”
 I never looked up any other companies or got other ‘trading ideas’.

 Web-Based Educational Stock Simulator

 I did get more into investing when I was in college.
 I did another stock game as part of a business class using Stock-Trak.
 They had the first web-based stock game.

 You wouldn’t believe the difference it had!
 Since I didn’t have to keep track of everything with pen and paper, I was making a lot more trades.
 I looked up a lot more company’s information.
 I was focused on it night-and-day, and I haven’t bothered with pencil and paper since.